weifengshe/terraform-beginner-bootcamp-2023/journal/week0.md

 #### Refactoring into bash scripts

-While fixing the Terraform CLI gpg deprecation issues we notice that bash scripts steps were a considerable amount more code.
-So we decide to create a bash sctipt to install the Terraform CLI.
+While fixing the Terraform CLI gpg deprecation issues we notice that bash script steps were a considerable amount more code.
+So we decide to create a bash script to install the Terraform CLI.

 This bash script is located here: [./bin/install.terroform.cli](./bin/install.terroform.cli)

 - This will keep the Gitpod Task File([.gitpod.yml](.gitpod.yml)) tidy.
-- This allow us an easier to debug and execute manually Terraform CLI install
+- This allows us eazier to debug and execute manually Terraform CLI install
-- This will allow better protability for other projects that need to install Terraform CIL.
+- This will allow better portability for other projects that need to install Terraform CIL.
-How to check the linux version

 #### shebang
-A shebang (pronunced sha-bang) tells the bash script what program that will interpet the scrpt. eg.  `#!/bin/bash`, `#!/usr/bin/env bash`
+A shebang (pronunced sha-bang) tells the bash script what program that will interpret the script. eg.  `#!/bin/bash`, `#!/usr/bin/env bash`

 - for portability for different os distributions